Walibi Belgium: History

 The park originally opened on 26 July 1975 by entrepreneur Eddy Meeùs.
 The park's name; "Walibi", is an abbreviated play-on-words of three local districts within the province of Walloon Brabant near where the park sits - Wavre, Limal, and Bierges.
-A Wallaby (a macropod cousin of the kangaroo) was used as the mascot of the park to fit in with its name.
-The park opened with children's attractions that were themed to the Belgian comic franchise Tintin, including The secret of the Unicorn and Tintin in the jungle, of which the park held the license until the end of 1995.
+A Wallaby (a macropod cousin of the kangaroo), which became Walibi, was used as the mascot of the park to fit in with its name.
+The park opened with children's attractions that were themed to the Belgian comic franchise Tintin, including The Secret of the Unicorn and Tintin in the Jungle, of which the park held the license until the end of 1995.
 The park also opened with a water skiing section which remained until 1994.

 An indoor water park, Aqualibi, opened next door to the park in 1987.

 Six Flags Belgium

 In December 1997, with an interest to enter the European market and to compete with rival Disneyland Paris, the US-based Premier Parks (later Six Flags) announced that they would purchase a controlling stake in the Walibi Group from Eddy Meeùs.
 For 1998, the park opened up a new themed area based on the Lucky Luke franchise entitled "Lucky Luke City" which contained the world's largest drop tower attraction; entitled "Dalton Terror".
 The addition of the area marked the last new addition to the park under Meeùs' control.
 For 1999, Premier added three new attractions to the park intending to make it the flagship of Six Flags' European operations.

 Shortly after Premier rebranded under the Six Flags name, plans were put into place for the park potentially being rebranded under the Six Flags umbrella.
 On December 29, 2000, Six Flags officially announced that the park would be renamed as Six Flags Belgium. with the park's official renaming was put into place in January.
 The relaunch of the park would coincide with over $30 million worth of investments and changes with the most major being the addition of Warner Bros. properties into the park, including attractions based on Looney Tunes and DC Comics characters; while Walibi would be replaced with Bugs Bunny as the park's new mascot.
 Despite the Americanisation of the park, the Belgian-based Lucky Luke would remain.
 The rebranding of the park was put in place after sister park Walibi Flevo's rebranding as Six Flags Holland led to a heavy boost in attendance.
 The park officially reopened under its new name on 28 April, after a delay from its originally intended opening of 8 April.
 On 24 November 2001, Eddy Meeùs died at the age of 76.